zckymc/airbyte/docs/integrations/sources/asana.md

 ## Performance considerations

-The connector is restricted by normal Asana [requests limitation](https://developers.asana.com/docs/rate-limits).
+The connector is restricted by normal Asana request limitations.
+For more information on this topic, refer to the [Asana documentation](https://developers.asana.com/docs/rate-limits).

 ## Data type map